Baali Umar Ko Salaam

-Baali Umar Ko Salaam is a 1994 Hindi film starring Kamal Sadanah and Tisca Chopra.
+Baali Umar Ko Salaam is a 1994 Hindi film starring Kamal Sadanah, and Tisca Chopra.
+The music was composed by Bappi Lahiri.

 Plot

-Rahul (Kamal Sadanah), the only son of Seth Banwarilal (Anupam Kher), does not think twice before spending money, and is also very arrogant and shrude.
+Rahul, the only son of Seth Banwarilal, does not think twice before spending money, and is also very arrogant and shrude.
 Seth Banwarilal is always tensed about Rahul and decides to get him married in order to get him on the right track.
-Rahul, not wanting to marry, runs away from his house along with Peter (Ali Asgar), to Chamba.
-Here, he comes in contact with Nikky (Tisca Chopra), who is the daughter of the industrialist Mr. Jalan (Saeed Jaffrey).
+Rahul, not wanting to marry, runs away from his house along with Peter, to Chamba.
+Here, he comes in contact with Nikky, who is the daughter of the industrialist Mr. Jalan.
 After many conflicts, fights and misunderstandings, the two fall in love.
 Rahul wants to marry Nikky, but, Banwarilal does not want Rahul to marry a girl of his choice.
-On the other hand, Jalan also disapproves Rahul.
+On the other hand, Jalan also disapproves of Rahul.
 Will the two be able to marry each other and live the life of their dreams?
 Will Banwarilal and Jalan accept the couple?